apostrophecms/mechanic/README.md

 ## Changelog

+1.2.4: if `https` and `redirect-to-https` are active for the site, redirect straight to https when canonicalizing, avoid an extra http hop which was generating security scan complaints and adding a touch of latency.

 1.2.3: depend on `prettiest` 1.1.0 or better, as a way of making it hopefully easier to install by transitively depending on a newer version of `fs-ext`.

 1.2.2: added config for running tests on CircleCI.